-Revision numbers out of sync because some programming changes that affect text files do not affect binary files.
+However, it is possible for the revision numbers of the files to get out of sync.
+This occurs because some programming changes that affect text files do not affect binary files.
 By default when you check in your project after such a change, both files are checked in even if no changes were made to the binary file.
 However, if you change the default check-in behavior, only the text file will be checked into a new revision and the files will be out of sync.

 - By default, the IDE client will check in a file even if it is unmodified or older than the latest revision.
 You should not change this default.
-If the default has been changed, see "Setting Defaults" on page 29 for information on setting it back. - If you use the Version Manager desktop client to apply source control actions to Visual Basic files, be sure to select both the text files and the binary files or they will become out of sync.
+If the default has been changed, see "Setting Defaults" on page 22 for information on setting it back. - If you use the Version Manager desktop client to apply source control actions to Visual Basic files, be sure to select both the text files and the binary files or they will become out of sync.
 You must also choose to check in files that are unchanged.

+TrackerLink users

-TrackerLink users If you use TrackerLink to associate a Visual Basic file pair with an SCR, it is possible that only the text file will receive the resolution description from Tracker.
+If you use TrackerLink to associate a Visual Basic file pair with an SCR, it is possible that only the text file will receive the resolution description from Tracker.
 In this case, the binary file will receive the default change description.
 This occurs because some programming changes that affect text files do not affect binary files.